erquhart/sublime-iifefy/README.md

-# Sublime Iifefy
+# iifefy

-A Sublime Text 3 plugin for wrapping Javascript code in immediately invoking functions.
+A Sublime Text 3 plugin for wrapping Javascript code in immediately invoking function expressions.

 ## Installation